How To Make A Rug With Yarn?

 What Kind Of Yarn Is Best For Rug?

-We recommend using coarse wools, cotton cord, or specialist linen warp yarn for the Rug.
+Use coarse wools, cotton cords, or specialist linen warp yarn for the Rug.

 How Do You Make A Rug With Crochet?